Somerset County’s Real Estate Market Conditions | February of 2018

 - Also, there is some confidence that the new tax and jobs act will stimulate the economy with more jobs.

-- We have an acute shortage of inventory in both Hunterdon and Somerset county in our more popular price points and locations.
-This is holding back sales which would lead to more sales as sellers move up or right size.
+- There is an acute shortage of inventory in both Hunterdon and Somerset county in our more popular price points and locations which holds back sales.
+In turn this effect will hold back additional sales as sellers move up or right-size.

 Either as a seller or buyer, navigate this real estate market with me!